aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Main turn life cycle.md

 The only thing that happens here is an [AIAttack](Action%20coroutines/AIAttack.md) action coroutine is started.

 ### End of the player phase
-If none of the possible parts applied above, the following happens which ultimately ends the player phase:
+If none of the possible parts applied above (or all of the applicable ones are done), the following happens which ultimately ends the player phase:

 - `enemy` is set to true
 - All of the instance.`hud`'s first child has their local position reset to Vector3.zero